 The practice provided clear treatment plans to their patients which detailed possible management options and indicative costs.
-A poster detailing NHS costs was displayed in the waiting area and the practice website also gave details of the cost of treatment and entitlements under NHS regulations.
-The four dentists we spoke with paid particular attention to patient involvement when drawing up individual care plans.
+A poster detailing NHS and private treatment costs was displayed in the waiting area.
+The practice website also gave details of the cost of treatment and entitlements under NHS regulations.
+The dentists we spoke with paid particular attention to patient involvement when drawing up individual care plans.
 We saw evidence in the records we looked at that the dentists recorded the information they had provided to patients about their treatment and the options open to them.
+This information was recorded on the standard NHS treatment planning forms for dentistry.